balsedie/trilomorph/README.md

   Go the [specimens' metadata file](trilomorph.yaml) and press the [edit button](https://docs.github.com/assets/cb-47677/mw-1440/images/help/repository/edit-file-edit-button.webp).

   <sup>**Important:** if this is your first time contributing to TriloMorph, github will give a [message](https://figshare.com/ndownloader/files/40539905/preview/40539905/preview.jpg) indicating that you need to fork this repository.
 Go ahead and **press "Fork this repository"**.
-Github might also [tell you that your fork is outdate](https://figshare.com/ndownloader/files/40539920/preview/40539920/preview.jpg).
+Github might also [tell you that your fork is outdated](https://figshare.com/ndownloader/files/40539920/preview/40539920/preview.jpg).
 Don't worry, just **press "Update your fork"**.</sup>

-  Once editing the metadata file, paste the **new filled form(s)** in the second line (below the three hyphens [---])
+  Once editing the metadata file, paste the **newly filled form(s)** in the second line (below the three hyphens [---])

 After pasting the new form(s):